TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/Conceptual Design .md

 ## Ethical, Professional, and Standards Considerations

+Implementing the depth sensor will have several economic, environmental, and societal impacts:

+- **Global and Economic:** The device lowers costs and democratizes hydrographic technology for small research groups and developing regions, though it may disrupt existing commercial markets.

+- **Environmental:** Accurate depth data supports sustainable water management and habitat monitoring, but deployment must minimize habitat disturbance through low-noise, environmentally conscious design.

+- **Societal:** Affordable, accessible depth mapping improves safety, fisheries management, and community resilience, but equity must be ensured so benefits extend beyond well-funded institutions.

+- **Ethical Responsibility:** Each team member must ensure accuracy, transparency, and sustainability, while upholding public welfare and taking personal responsibility for the societal and environmental impacts of their work.

+These implications emphasize the importance of designing our project within the context of the impacts it will have on the world.
+Doing so will enable long term sustainability of accessible depth mapping.

 ### Specifications and Constraints

 - The vessel shall be user-friendly and straightforward to operate in both autonomous and RC (manual) modes.